Wednesday, July 20th, 2011...12:07 am

 So why did Borders fail?
 The Wall Street Journal provides an analysis.
 “The fall of the nation’s second-largest bookstore chain surprised few inside Store No. 1.”
 (July 19, 2011, Lamenting Borders’ Death at ‘Store No. 1’ by Matthew Dolan.)
 The WSJ surmises that the stores lost their distinctiveness while changes in technology led to increased competition from Amazon.com and other internet retailers and e-book providers.

-The one theme that we do not find anywhere in the media is that someone, Amazon competed ‘unfairly’ and that Borders should not be allowed to go out of business.
+The one theme that we do not find anywhere in the media is that Amazon competed ‘unfairly’ and that Borders should not be allowed to go out of business.
 Yet, Amazon, and online retailers in general, have enjoyed less sales tax exposure.
 Certainly, Amazon has lower “overhead” (a common complaint from would-be economists posing as restaurateurs).

 Yet, it seems to me that the loss of Borders is seen as merely a signpost on the road to progress.
 Amazon offered consumers what they wanted, faster, less expensive, and now with Kindle, better.
 This is exactly what is happening with the Gourmet Food Trucks.